-2. "Data subject" means any natural or legal person who has shared its personal data to the Principal Operator and whose data is processed by the Principal Data Operator in accordance with the general principles of personal data processing.
+"Data subject" means any natural or legal person who has shared its personal data to the Principal Operator and whose data is processed by the Principal Data Operator in accordance with the general principles of personal data processing.

-3. Personal data - data about the data subject that the data subject sent / informed the operator of personal data via a website, e-mail or telephone.
+Personal data - data about the data subject that the data subject sent / informed the operator of personal data via a website, e-mail or telephone.
 These data include the name, surname, phone number, e-mail address, address, passport number, date of birth, gender and other data that allow you to identify a person.

-4. Personal data processing - any activity carried out with personal data, including collecting, recording, organizing, storing, changing, disclosing, accessing, viewing, extracting, using, transferring, sharing, merging, terminating, deleting or destroying personal data or some of the above actions, regardless of how the activities are carried out or what means are used.
+Personal data processing - any activity carried out with personal data, including collecting, recording, organizing, storing, changing, disclosing, accessing, viewing, extracting, using, transferring, sharing, merging, terminating, deleting or destroying personal data or some of the above actions, regardless of how the activities are carried out or what means are used.